marianomarchante/VirBox/replit.md

-# AgroContable - Agricultural Management System
+# MiContable - Business Management System

 ## Overview

-AgroContable is a comprehensive agricultural business management application designed to help farmers and agricultural businesses track their financial transactions, manage inventory, maintain client and supplier relationships, and generate reports.
+MiContable is a comprehensive business management application designed to help organizations, businesses, and associations track their financial transactions, manage inventory, maintain client and supplier relationships, and generate reports.
 The system provides a complete solution for monitoring income, expenses, stock levels, and business metrics through an intuitive dashboard interface.

 ## User Preferences